 So, when it comes to Facebook Ads, I'm all about getting the most engagements for the least amount of money.

-A really important metrics for me now is page likes.
-Because, attention in the travel niche is heavily on Facebook.
+A really important metric for me now is page likes.
+Because attention in the travel niche is heavily on Facebook.

 The psychology of it is simple.

 People go on to Facebook to share their travel pictures, tell stories, share videos of beautiful places and ask questions like, "Where's good to visit?" and, "Where can I get cheap flights?".

 Here I can create entertaining content that speaks to the heart of my brand, and connect with people.

 And, by doing that, I managed to get some interesting results.
 Especially learning from Jawad's Facebook Ads article.

 I ran two tests, on small budgets, to see which content performs better.

 Test #1: The One That Didn't Work That Well